GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   This rule set should reference definitions or constraints from KG v1 for enhanced accuracy and maintainability.
 *   **MLOps v1 - RAG Index Automation:**
     *   Create a Vertex AI Pipeline to automate the re-embedding and re-indexing of documents in Vertex AI Vector Search when source documents in Cloud Storage are updated.
-*   **Documentation:** Thoroughly document ETLVRE v1, KG v1 schema, and new Genkit tools for live data interaction.
+*   **Documentation:** Thoroughly document ETLVRE v1, KG v1 schema, new Genkit tools for live data interaction, and required environment variables/IAM permissions for Vertex AI services.

 #### 2. Phase 2B: Early NeSy & Deeper KG-RAG (6-18 Months)